MarcosFlavioGS/MiniTalk/README.md

 # minitalk 42

-### A simple program that demonstrates communication between two processes using the minitalk protocol.
+### A simple program that demonstrates communication between two processes.

 ###